RPI-WCL/pilots/examples/aoacheck/Readme.txt

-To start the demo, run the following commands on separate terminals:
+To start the demo, run the following commands on separate terminals in order:
 $ ./outputHandler1
 $ ./outputHandler2
 $ ./outputHandler3